apache/phoenix-site/site/source/src/site/markdown/update_statistics.md

 # Statistics Collection

-The UPDATE STATISTICS command updates the statistics collected on a table, to improve query performance.
+The UPDATE STATISTICS command updates the statistics collected on a table.
 This command collects a set of keys per region per column family that are equal byte distanced from each other.
 These collected keys are called *guideposts* and they act as *hints/guides* to improve the parallelization of queries on a given target region.

 Statistics are also automatically collected during major compactions and region splits so manually running this command may not be necessary.

+In 4.12, we have added a new configuration <code>phoenix.use.stats.parallelization</code>
+which controls whether statistical information on the data should be used to drive query parallelization (as described below).
+The default value of the configuration is true.

 ##Parallelization
 Phoenix breaks up queries into multiple scans and runs them in parallel to reduce latency.